-a.
-Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences.

-- 2. Death in the Family (limited to a period of 3 days unless reasonable cause can be shown for a longer absence. - 3.
+- a.
+Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences. - 2.
+Death in the Family (limited to a period of 3 days unless reasonable cause can be shown for a longer absence. - 3.
 Professional Appointments (documentation is needed to verify) - a.
-Parents should make every effort to avoid dental and doctor's appointments during school hours.

-b.
-Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences.

-- 4. School Sponsored Functions - 5.
+Parents should make every effort to avoid dental and doctor's appointments during school hours. - b.
+Treating physician's note is required if the absence is NOT to be counted in the total accumulated absences. - 4.
+School Sponsored Functions - 5.
 Necessary work at home due to absence or incapacity of parent(s)/guardian(s) - 6.
 Observation or celebration of a bona fide religious holiday - 7.
 Quarantine of the home (Limited to the length of the quarantine as fixed by the proper health officials) - 8.
-Court Appointments (Documentation from the court house will be required to be considered excused)
+Court Appointments (Documentation from the court house will be required to be considered excused) - 9.
+School Nurse Excusals - a.
+Students that are sent home by the nurse during the school day due to illness will be excused, regardless of the number of prior days missed. - b.
+If the illness requires an additional day out due to fever, vomiting, etc., the next day will be considered an excused absence as well, and will not require a doctor's note.

-\A student will be required to have a doctor's excuse/note for every absence beyond 5 excused absences.
+\A student will be required to have a doctor's excuse/note for every absence beyond 7 excused absences.
 Without a doctor's note, the absence will be considered unexcused.
-The principal has discretion to determine excused/unexcused.
+The principal has discretion to determine excused/unexcused. >>Beyond the 7 excused days, doctor notes must be received within 3 school days of the absence.